ulpiansystems/miso-policies-and-terms/privacy-policy.md

 Security & Encryption
 ---------------------

-All data is encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
+All data are encrypted via [SSL/TLS](https://en.wikipedia.org/wiki/Transport_Layer_Security) when transmitted from our servers to your browser.
 The database backups are also encrypted.
 Data isn't encrypted while it's live in our database (since it needs